rajangupta7790-ux/My-Ticket-Management-System-project/README.md

 # 🎫 Ticket Management System

-Ek simple aur muskil ticket booking system jo trains ke liye banaya gaya hai.
-Users easily se apni tickets book kar sakte hain, aur admin panel se pura system manage kar sakte hain.
+A simple and efficient ticket booking system designed for trains.
+Users can easily book their tickets, and the entire system can be managed through the admin panel.

 ## ✨ Features

 - **User Registration & Login** - Secure authentication system
-- **Train Search** - Available trains dhundho apne dates ke according
+- **Train Search** - Find available trains according to your selected dates
-- **Ticket Booking** - Asaan se ticket book karo at passenger details ke saath
+- **Ticket Booking** - Easily book tickets with passenger details
 - **Payment Integration** - Online payment support(Dummp payment method)
-- **Booking History** - Apne saarey tickets dekho ek jagah
+- **Booking History** - View all your tickets in one place
-- **Admin Dashboard** - Trains, schedules, stations manage karo
+- **Admin Dashboard** - Manage trains, schedules, and stations
-- **Payment Verification** - Admin se payment verification system
+- **Payment Verification** - Admin-based payment verification system
-- **Analytics** - Booking statistics aur reports
+- **Analytics** - Booking statistics and reports

 ## 🛠️ Technology Stack